martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 region, that is, an estimate for the congestion window of AIMD TCP.

 *segments_acked*:
-Number of MSS-sized segments acked when an ACK is received.
-This number will be a decimal value when an ACK acknowledges an amount of data that is not MSS-sized.
-Specifically, it can be less than 1 when an ACK acknowledges a segment smaller than the MSS.
+Number of MSS-sized segments acked when a "new ACK" is received, i.e., an ACK that cumulatively acknowledges the delivery of new data.
+This number will be a decimal value when a new ACK acknowledges an amount of data that is not MSS-sized.
+Specifically, it can be less than 1 when a new ACK acknowledges a segment smaller than the MSS.

 ## Window Increase Function {#win-inc}

-CUBIC maintains the acknowledgment (ACK) clocking of AIMD TCP by increasing the congestion window only at the reception of an ACK.
+CUBIC maintains the acknowledgment (ACK) clocking of AIMD TCP by increasing the congestion window only at the reception of a new ACK.
 It does not make any changes to the TCP Fast Recovery and Fast Retransmit algorithms {{!RFC6582}}{{!RFC6675}}.